rbisdorff/Digraph3/docSphinx/tutorial.rst

 The :code:`valuationType` parameter allows to work:

-    - on the standard bipolar outranking digraph (valuationType = 'bipolar', default),
+    - on the standard bipolar-valued outranking digraph (valuationType = 'bipolar', default),
     - on the normalized --[-1,1] valued-- bipolar outranking digraph (valuationType = 'normalized'),
     - on the robust --ordinal criteria weights-- bipolar outranking digraph (valuationType = 'robust'),
     - on the confident outranking digraph (valuationType = 'confident'),